pauldruce/pauldruce.github.io/tutoring/gcse/_posts/2020-10-14-Forces_and_Vectors.md

 ​270 kilograms.
 Given that the average person has a mass of 80 kilograms.
 What is the maximum number of people that hot air balloon can support in flight?

 <u> A Level Extension </u><br>
-A hot air balloon is flying over the country side with the maximum number of people it can support.
-A gust of wind hits the balloon and results in a horiztonal force on the balloon of 200N.
+A hot air balloon is flying over the countryside with the maximum number of people it can support.
+A gust of wind hits the balloon and results in a horizontal force on the balloon of 200N.
 Calculate the magnitude of the result force on the balloon.
 And express the resultant force as a vector.
 :::